 Author: George Kyeyune

-Naita
+Naita, Maria

 Known for her persistence and consistence Maria Naita has distinguished herself as not only a major player in Uganda’s sculpture scene, but also one who has supported many budding artists.
-Unlike many art graduates who find jobs alongside making art, Naita has since her graduation at Makerere Art School (B.A Fine art 1991 and M.A sculpture 1998) chosen a path of full time artist combining sculpture and painting.
+Unlike many art graduates who find jobs alongside making art, Naita has since her graduation at Makerere Art School (B.A Fine art 1991 and M.A sculpture 1998) chosen a career as a full time artist combining sculpture and painting.
 She was born in 1968, and from an early age, Naita had become conscious of the design traditions not only of her own Ganda people, but also from the different regions of the country.
 Naita’s passion for anatomy and her ability to model from observation are her singular strengths.
 And yet she is aware that these are in themselves of little consequence if they are not backed by what she calls the ‘African consciousness’, which, as she explains, has no tangible dimension.
 To express it in sculpture has been her major challenge.
+One of Naita’s biggest achievements is KANN artists, a sculpture company she has put together with a goal to promote sculpture in the country.

-For her in Sculpture research, Naita surveyed figurative sculpture in Uganda in general and that of Makerere Art School in particular.
+For her Masters in Sculpture research, Naita surveyed figurative sculpture in Uganda in general and that of Makerere Art School in particular.
 She came to a conclusion that although much of it exhibited high technical skill, it felt bare; it lacked an element of rich design and patterns that were so abundant both in rural and urban Uganda.
 This led Naita to investigate the potential to inspire sculpture in the body decorations of rural and urban Ugandan women.
-She investigated the scanty dressing of ordinary rural women and the elaborate glamorous sophisticated fashions of town dwellers.
+She investigated the scanty dressing of ordinary rural women and the elaborate, glamorous, sophisticated fashions of town dwellers.
 Many of the textiles they wear are laden with brilliantly colored motifs mainly taken from local life.
 Naita undertook to synthesize figure modeling together with her personal zest for local designs to create a series of new hybrid sculptures which were reflective of the way people wanted to represent themselves.

 Naita has challenged herself with the task of a re-conceiving the figure in its natural social environment.
 As nudity is still a taboo subject in many Ugandan communities, Naita is always careful to create sculptures revealing the human body but concealing enough as not to upset those with conservative minds about modesty.
 In many of her sculptures, one can see evidence of experimentation and yearning to stretch the boundaries of the language, moreover using ordinary locally available material.
 Clay slabs are folded to achieve spontaneity, while steel, copper or aluminum is welded on to wood resulting in symbiotic co-existence of disparate media.

-One of Naita’s biggest achievements is KANN artists, a sculpture company she has put together with a goal to promote in the country.
-Located along Entebbe road, KANN artist have executed large sculpture commissions as well as hosting art students on internship.
+Located along Entebbe road in Kampala, KANN artists have executed large sculpture commissions as well as hosting art students on internship.
 One of the best known sculptures under KANN is Stride.
 Executed in November 2007 to commemorate the Commonwealth Heads of Government Meeting in Kampala Stride is a 15 feet family group in copper sheets, marching forward with vigor and confidence.
 Stride lifts our spirits and constructs bridges across faiths and across hearts to spaces of peace and understanding.

-Further
+References and Further Reading

-Breitinger, Eet al.1999 Uganda; The Cultural landscape.
-Kampala Uganda
+Breitinger, E. et al.(1999) Uganda; The Cultural landscape.
+Kampala Uganda: Fountain Publishers.

-Calder, 2000 “Uganda’s Modern Art Movement”, Ijele.
+Calder, A. (2000) “Uganda’s Modern Art Movement”, Ijele.
 Art Journal of the African World, Vol.1, No. 2.

-Deliss, et al.1995 Seven Stories about Modern Art in Africa.
+Deliss, C. et al. (1995) Seven Stories about Modern Art in Africa.
 London: White Chapel Art Gallery.